Images © Arup / F2K

 Standalone buildings

-High-quality detached buildings that integrate sensitively into natural landscapes.
+High-quality buildings that integrate into natural landscapes.

 Urban infill